Advising Policy

 All tenured and tenure-track (ToTT) faculty in the department are eligible to serve as research advisors.
 Full-time teaching faculty, research scientists, and non-CS faculty members formally affiliated with the department may also serve as research advisors.
 Former research advisors who have left their position with the department or the university may in rare cases be permitted to continue as research advisor.
 No one else is eligible to serve as a research advisor or co-advisor for a doctoral student.

-To ensure that advising relationships are acceptable to the department, all research advisors arranged during the admissions process must be approved by the Doctoral Admissions Chair.
+To ensure that advising relationships are acceptable to the department, all research advisors arranged during the admissions process must be approved by the PhD Admissions Chair.
 All later advisor arrangements and changes must be approved by the Director of Graduate Studies.
 The Department Chair reserves ultimate authority for all advisor approvals.
 In all cases, the PhD Program Administrator is responsible for verifying approvals.

 DEPARTMENTAL ADVISOR